 Estimated: $13 million

-When she sank into a severe storm, she was on her way to India loaded with treasures such as gold and copper bars.
-Diamond miners discovered the ship and informed the Namibian government, which sent a team to dig up the wreckage.
-Two thousand coins of pure gold and tens of thousands of pounds of copper ingots were discovered in the Boom of Jesus, almost all intact.
+When she went down in a severe storm, she was bound for India and loaded with treasure, including gold and copper bars.
+Diamond miners found the wreck and notified the Namibian government, which sent a team to excavate.
+They recovered two thousand gold coins and tens of thousands of pounds of copper ingots, almost all intact.

 Location: Paris, France